 Then I came to a place where the road connects to the Garjiya Zone, for which you need another permit.
 There was a spring water crossing in front of the road, and we could hear the chirping of birds in the surroundings.

-Spotted a Kingfisher Bird During Bijrani Zone Jeep Safari
+Spotting Kingfisher Bird During Bijrani Zone Jeep Safari

 Suddenly, my eyes captured a beautiful common kingfisher sitting by the cold spring water and looking to hunt a fish for the next meal.
 It was a rare moment that I spotted out of the blue.
 This is what I am talking about.
 You need to be aware all the time to spot your favourite bird or animal.
 Otherwise, you can miss out on them.
 It was such a pure and peaceful moment where I captured a unique wildlife sighting through my camera gear.

 After moving a little further in our Bijrani Jeep Safari, we saw another predator sitting on the branch of a tree: the eagle.
 It was such a majestic and magnificent-looking bird, and its whistle-like voice echoed throughout the entire jungle area.
-Besides that, I saw a green parrot sitting on the same branch of the tree, and I was amazed to look at it.
-How rare it is to see such a ferocious bird with a gentle creature like the parrot!.

 Suddenly, we heard a very strong alarm call, so we sped our jeep towards it.
 It was from a distant place, and we drove as fast as we could, given the off-road conditions of the jungle roads of the Bijrani Zone.
 We wanted to get there before it went off.
+We were hoping that this could be the time we spot the tiger.
+It’s only possible to hear such sounds if you are knowledgeable about wildlife and have great attention to detail.

 Then, we reached a place where multiple other jeeps were standing, and that was it!
 A tiger was sitting at a distant riverbank.
+All the jeeps there took out their cameras and binoculars to spot the tiger.
+But unfortunately, we discovered that it wasn’t the LUMA tigress.

 This is the real magic of the jungles.
 You come across a tiger when you least expect it.
 The tiger was at a far-off place and was sitting peacefully and resting.
 We stood there for quite a while and enjoyed the moment for some time.

 It was only because I was alert with my other mates that we were able to reach the spot on time and had a wonderful wildlife spotting experience of the tiger.
-Even though it wasn’t the LUMA tigress, I was still happy that I spotted a tiger in the jungle.

 Heading Back to the Bijrani FRH

+As our safari timing was about to end, we then started heading towards the Bijrani Forest Rest House.
 Just as we were entering the main compound of the Bijrani Forest House, I was recapping the entire trip I had yesterday and today.
 It was my curiosity and the experience of Naturalist Gaurav that led us to the tiger spotting.

+It was a memorable trip for me as it was my first time visiting the Bijrani FRH, and I ended up spotting a tiger.
 With that, I ended my trip and eagerly awaited my next one.
 The jungles of the Jim Corbett National Park Bijrani Zone once again captivated us with its magic, and I am grateful for the opportunity to live my passion every day of my life.

 Frequently Asked Questions (FAQs)